a-sit-plus/signum/README.md

   including [Matthew Nelson's smashing Base16, Base32, and Base64 encoders](https://github.com/05nelsonm/encoding)
 * **ASN.1 Parser and Encoder including a DSL to generate ASN.1 structures**
   * Parse, create, explore certificates, public keys, CSRs, and **arbitrary ASN.1* structures* on all supported platforms
+  * Powerful, expressive, type-safe ASN.1 DSL on all KMP targets!

 This last bit means that you can share ASN.1-related logic across platforms.
 The very first bit means that you can create and verify signatures on the JVM, Android and on iOS, using platform-native